 In the simplest of terms, the Gospel is “Good News”.
 But, what exactly is the Good News that we proclaim at Salem First Baptist Church?
 Knowing the answer to this question is vital, because it holds the key to experiencing a life-transforming relationship with Jesus Christ!

 "Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures."

 Many people want to know what they must “do” in order to bridge the distance that exists between them and God, but no amount of good works or human effort will ever be enough to earn salvation.
 But there is hope, because Jesus has already done the work for us!
 Because God loves you, He sent His son to die on the cross so that you might have an “antidote” to save you from the deadly condition of your spiritual cancer.
 Jesus died on the cross so that we wouldn’t have to.

 In Christ’s death on the cross, we see God dealing righteously with sin.
 His death provided everything that was needed in order to bridge the gap that was created by the sins of mankind…including yours!
 You cannot work your way to heaven, but because of Christ’s work on the cross, you can experience forgiveness that is found in Him alone.
 His grace is greater than any sin you may have committed.
 God’s free gift of salvation is available by God’s grace alone, though faith alone in Jesus Christ alone.
 The Bible teaches that anyone who puts their trust in Jesus Christ as their Savior will be saved!
+This is Good News!

 We believe the Scriptures of the Old and New Testaments are the inspired Word of God, inerrant in the original writings, complete as the revelation of God's will for salvation, and the supreme authority in all matters to which they speak.

 II Tim 3:15; II Pet 1:20-21; II Tim 1:13; Ps 12:6,119:105: Prov 30:5

 We believe in one God, Creator and Sustainer of all things, eternally existing in three persons- Father, Son and Holy Spirit; that these are equal in every divine perfection and that they execute distinct but harmonious offices in the work of creation, providence and redemption.

 We believe in God the Father-an infinite, personal Spirit, perfect in holiness, wisdom, power and love.
 We believe He concerns Himself mercifully in the affairs of men, that He hears and answers prayer, and that He saves from sin and death all who come to Him through Jesus Christ.

 Gen 12:1; Ps 90:2; Mt 28:19; I Ptr 1:2; II Cor 13:14

 Mt 1:22-23; Isa 9:6; Jn 1:1-5; 14:10-30; Heb 4:14-15;

 I Cor 15:3-4; Rom 1:3-4; Acts 1:9-11; I Tim 6:14-15; Tit 2:13

 I Cor 2:12, 3:16; Eph 1:13; Gal 5:25; Eph 5:18

 Gen 1:27; Ps 8:3-6; Isa 53:6a; Rom 3:23; Isa 59:1-2